What Outsiders Think about California: Dispelling Stereotypes

 “Where are you from?”
 “California.”
 “Oh, you, guys, have the best weather in the whole world!”

 I stopped counting how many people think about California, first of all Los Angeles, this way.
 The Golden State is often viewed as an ultimate beach destination.
-The second most popular belief is that the Californians spend all their free time lying on the beaches.
+The second most popular belief is that Californians spend all their free time lying on the beaches.

 Hmm… Not really.
 In fact, what the outsiders think about California and Los Angeles is often far from the truth.
 Let’s dispel some stereotypes and see what really makes people think about California this way and what of it is true.